Podcast Marketing: 9 Best Strategies to Promote Your Podcast

 Sharing your podcast on channels like Facebook, Twitter, and LinkedIn should be easy for your guests.

-While you’ve already notified via email, make sure to tag them in your Facebook and Twitter posts too.
+While you’ve already notified via email, tag them in your Facebook and Twitter posts too.

 Here’s an example from Armchair Expert Podcast’s Facebook post: